-Stage one comprises 5 mandatory modules (75 credits) that seek to provide grounding for the study of biological sciences at degree level, with a foundation in the core areas of Cell Biology and Genetics, and Introductory Animal Physiology, and a module on the Green Planet: Plants and Our Future.
+Stage one comprises 5 mandatory modules (75 credits) that seek to provide grounding for the study of biological sciences at degree level, with a foundation in the core areas of Cell Biology, Genetics, and Introductory Animal Physiology, and a module on the Green Planet: Plants and Our Future.
 Optional modules (totalling 45 credits) can be selected from a range that includes Biomes and Ecosystems, Vertebrate Evolution and Diversity, Introduction to Human Physiology, Chemistry, and Biochemistry.
 Stage one also includes a strong element of laboratory and field training, with practical work in all modules, as well as providing support with the skills necessary for the study of biological sciences.
-In Stage two, you take 3 mandatory modules to the value of 45 credits building on foundations laid in the first year and choose 5 modules (75 credits) from the extensive range of 15-credit options available.
-The mandatory modules include Biological Data Analysis and Evolution, plus a module on Professional Skills and Employability which will help prepare you for stage 3 as well as for post-graduate employment.
+In Stage two, you take 3 mandatory modules to the value of 45 credits building on foundations laid in Stage one and choose 5 modules (75 credits) from the extensive range of 15-credit options available.
+The mandatory modules include Biological Data Analysis and Evolution, plus a module on Professional Skills and Employability which will help prepare you for stage three as well as for post-graduate employment.
 Options range from organismal subjects such as Invertebrate Biology and Animal Behaviour, to molecular subjects such as Neuronal and Cellular Signalling and Natural Product Biochemistry and Sustainability.
 Other options include two intensive field-based modules, with Practical Field Ecology conducted locally, and Marine Biology offered as a residential field module in Scotland.
 The modules taken in Stage 2 provide a basis for research-led specialist options in stage three.
-Stage three requires you to take 2 mandatory modules closely reflect the research interests of members of staff who are all specialists in the ifield.
-You complete an individual research project, which provides training in a specialised research area and also in generic skills such as independent working, literature searching, report writing, use of word processing, graphics and statistics.
-The project is regarded as your graduate capston
+Stage three requires you to take 2 mandatory modules to the value of 45 credits and choose the remaining 5 modules (75 credits) from a list of diverse 15-credit options.
+These include modules as diverse as Extreme Animal Physiology, Conservation Science, Human Embryology, and Nutrition and Medical Biochemistry.
+An overseas field course is also offered.
+Most of the Stage 3 modules closely reflect the research interests of members of staff who are al